medicalphysics/DXMClib/docs/sphinx/physicsmodel.rst

 .. math::
     \frac{d\rho}{d\Omega} = \frac{r_c^2}{2}\left( 1-\cos^2\theta\right)

 This is valid for bound atomic electrons for energies up to 2 keV.
 For higher energies the photon scatter angle is decreased due to the electronic configuration of the whole atom.
-The Rayleight differential cross section is like the Thomson cross section but with the introduction of an atomic form factor or scatter factor :math:`F(q, Z)` where :math:`Z` is the atomic number and :math:`q` is the momentum transfer given by
+The Rayleight differential cross section is like the Thomson cross section but with the introduction of an atomic form factor [#Hubbell]_ :math:`F(q, Z)` where :math:`Z` is the atomic number and :math:`q` is the momentum transfer given by

 .. math::
     q = E \sin\left( \frac{\theta}{2}\right) \frac{1}{hc}